Beat the Winter Blues

 Simple things like rearranging your work environment and common areas at home to receive more light can also combat SAD.
 Increasing daytime activity and/or getting more exercise, may also be helpful.
 One study found that one hour of walking in winter sunlight was as effective as two and a half hours under bright artificial light.

-If you believe you have symptoms of SAD, consult with your doctor or a mental health professional.
+If you believe you have symptoms of SAD and are struggling, consult with your doctor or a mental health professional.
 You can contact Community Behavioral Services and our 24-hour crisis line at 317-621-5700.